General uniform requirements for all grades

 HRS students are expected to follow uniform policies, dress appropriately on free dress/spirit days, and be well groomed.
 It is the staff’s responsibility to strictly enforce the policy; to do this, we need the support and cooperation of all school families.
 It is the parents’ responsibility to ensure that their children arrive to school in compliance of the uniform policy.
 Any student not in compliance will be given an infraction to be signed by his/her parents.
 Students may be required to call home to have the proper uniform/clothes brought to school (and wait in the office until the correct uniform/clothes arrive).
 A fourth uniform infraction will result in a detention.

 - Red sweaters (cardigans/pullovers/vests purchased at uniform store) may be worn; Holy Rosary logo red sweatshirts purchased through the Lands’ End Uniform Store may also be worn as can the new red zip jackets.
+Red cadet-collar zip-up sweatshirts will be available to order in early September, delivery in late October.
+Limited stock is carried in the school office.
 Eighth graders may wear Holy Rosary logo navy or Holy Rosary logo grey sweatshirts purchased through Lands’ End Uniform Store.
 On perfect uniform days, students must wear proper uniform sweaters, sweatshirts or vests as defined in the policy.
 All school Mass days are perfect uniform days.

 - In K-7th, red knit, polo style shirts with a collar purchased through Lands’ End Uniform Store or Dennis Uniform may be worn on non-perfect uniform days.

-- Gator gear may be worn to school each Friday, except on perfect uniform days, in place of regular uniform sweatshirts or sweaters.
+- Gator Gear and Sports Tek may be worn to school each Friday, except on perfect uniform days, in place of regular uniform sweatshirts or sweaters.
 Nicknames written on the back of Gator gear must be appropriate.

 - Red polar fleece vest with HRS logo purchased from the uniform store may be worn instead of uniform sweaters, sweatshirts or vests.
 Students may not wear any other type of fleece vests, coats, or jackets in the classrooms.
 Red polar fleece vests with HRS logo can be worn on perfect uniform days.